maxhartml/Hybrid-CNN-Transformer-for-FD-DOT/README.md

 Our pipeline doesn't just apply machine learning to medical imaging – it **teaches the AI to understand light physics** through a carefully orchestrated two-stage learning process that mirrors how human experts develop intuition about optical tomography.

 #### **🧠 Stage 1: Learning Spatial Relationships (CNN Autoencoder)**

-*"Teaching the AI what tissue looks like in 3D"*
+Teaching the AI what tissue looks like in 3D

 Before we can solve the inverse problem, our system must first understand what realistic tissue distributions look like.
 We built a sophisticated **3D CNN autoencoder** that learns to compress and reconstruct complete 3D tissue volumes.
 This stage is like teaching an art student to understand form and space before attempting portrait painting.

 - **What it learns:** The spatial patterns, textures, and structures that characterize real biological tissue
 - **Why it matters:** Creates a powerful internal representation that understands tissue anatomy
-- **Key innovation:** Uses 3D residual blocks to handle the enormous complexity of 60×60×60 voxel volumes
+- **Key innovation:** Uses 3D residual blocks to handle the enormous complexity of 64×64×64 voxel volumes

 #### **🤖 Stage 2: Learning Light-to-Tissue Mapping (Hybrid CNN-Transformer)**

-*"Teaching the AI to work backwards from light measurements to tissue structure"*
+Teaching the AI to work backwards from light measurements to tissue structure

 Now comes the magic.
 We freeze the trained CNN encoder (preserving its spatial knowledge) and connect it to a powerful **Transformer architecture** that learns to map surface light measurements to internal tissue properties.
 The Transformer's attention mechanism discovers which measurement patterns correspond to which tissue features.